 1. Grab a bite to eat

 Start your layover with a meal.
-Choose from a few dozens eateries, including cafes, bars, to-go options, and a few sit-down restaurants.
+Choose from a few dozen eateries, including cafes, bars, to-go options, and a few sit-down restaurants.
 Cuisine includes plenty of Brazilian fare, sushi, Italian, delis, pizza, and more.
-If you’re feeling less experimental, head to Subway, Starbucks, Quizno’s, or McDonald’s.
-Several eateries are apparently open 24-hours.
+Suppose you’re feeling less experimental, head to Subway, Starbucks, Quizno’s, or McDonald’s.
+Several eateries are open 24 hours.

 2. Hang out in a lounge

-Airport lounges are a good way to pass time, especially if you want to relax or work in a quiet environment.
+Airport lounges are an excellent way to pass the time, especially if you want to relax or work in a quiet environment.
 Any traveller, no matter airline or flight class, can pay to enter several airport lounges here.
-For a single fee, you get food and drinks, WiFi, and TV and news in a comfortable lounge.
+You get food and drinks, WiFi, and TV and news in a comfortable lounge for a single fee.
 Most lounges here also have shower facilities for freshening up.
 Pre-book online or use your lounge membership program to gain entry.
 See our Rio de Janeiro Galeão Airport Guide for details and locations.

-The shopping here isn’t anything particularly standout, but nearly 50 shops will certainly help you pass the time.
-Browse the Duty Free areas or window shop at international boutiques.
-Pick up some Brazilian footwear at Mr. Cat and Havaianas, shop for local art and souvenirs at Arty Rio, or sample locally sourced chocolates at the Britt Shop and Chocolate Q. You’ll find plenty of convenience stores, too.
+The shopping here isn’t particularly standout, but nearly 50 shops will help you pass the time.
+Browse the Duty-Free areas or window shop at international boutiques.
+Pick up some Brazilian footwear at Mr. Cat and Havaianas, shop for local art and souvenirs at Arty Rio, or sample locally sourced chocolates at the Britt Shop and Chocolate Q. You’ll also find plenty of convenience stores.

 4. Visit the spa

-The Wellness Spa in Terminal 2 offers a range of spa and massage services, if you’re looking for some pampering.
+The Wellness Spa in Terminal 2 offers spa and massage services if you want some pampering.

 5. Get your hair done